Yasashari/C4-contest/GMX.md

+YasX

+medium

-# Always revert due to not defining inequality properly.
+## Always revert due to not defining inequality properly.

-# Proof of Concept
+## Summary

+DOS in getAdjustedLongAndShortTokenAmounts() function due to not setting inequality properly.

+## Vulnerability Detail

+getAdjustedLongAndShortTokenAmounts() function is always revert .
+Reason is  diff is always negative with current implementation.
+(diff is zero only if poolLongTokenAmount = poolShortTokenAmount).
+So it will revert the function.

+## Code Snippet

       392      if (poolLongTokenAmount < poolShortTokenAmount) {
       393                 uint256 diff = poolLongTokenAmount - poolShortTokenAmount;